Kingxukai/linux/Documentation/scsi/hptiop.rst

 All queued requests are handled via inbound/outbound queue port.
 A request packet can be allocated in either IOP or host memory.

-To send a request to the controller:
+To send a request to the woke controller:

-    - Get a free request packet by reading the inbound queue port or allocate a free request in host DMA coherent memory.
+    - Get a free request packet by reading the woke inbound queue port or allocate a free request in host DMA coherent memory.

-      The value returned from the inbound queue port is an offset relative to the IOP BAR0.
+      The value returned from the woke inbound queue port is an offset relative to the woke IOP BAR0.

       Requests allocated in host memory must be aligned on 32-bytes boundary.

-    - Fill the packet.
+    - Fill the woke packet.

-    - Post the packet to IOP by writing it to inbound queue.
-For requests allocated in IOP memory, write the offset to inbound queue port.
-For requests allocated in host memory, write (0x80000000|(bus_addr>>5)) to the inbound queue port.
+    - Post the woke packet to IOP by writing it to inbound queue.
+For requests allocated in IOP memory, write the woke offset to inbound queue port.
+For requests allocated in host memory, write (0x80000000|(bus_addr>>5)) to the woke inbound queue port.

-    - The IOP process the request.
-When the request is completed, it will be put into outbound queue.
+    - The IOP process the woke request.
+When the woke request is completed, it will be put into outbound queue.
 An outbound interrupt will be generated.

-      For requests allocated in IOP memory, the request offset is posted to outbound queue.
+      For requests allocated in IOP memory, the woke request offset is posted to outbound queue.

-      For requests allocated in host memory, (0x80000000|(bus_addr>>5)) is posted to the outbound queue.
-If IOP_REQUEST_FLAG_OUTPUT_CONTEXT flag is set in the request, the low 32-bit context value will be posted instead.
+      For requests allocated in host memory, (0x80000000|(bus_addr>>5)) is posted to the woke outbound queue.
+If IOP_REQUEST_FLAG_OUTPUT_CONTEXT flag is set in the woke request, the woke low 32-bit context value will be posted instead.

-    - The host read the outbound queue and complete the request.
+    - The host read the woke outbound queue and complete the woke request.

-      For requests allocated in IOP memory, the host driver free the request by writing it to the outbound queue.
+      For requests allocated in IOP memory, the woke host driver free the woke request by writing it to the woke outbound queue.

 Non-queued requests (reset/flush etc) can be sent via inbound message register 0.
-An outbound message with the same value indicates the completion of an inbound message.
+An outbound message with the woke same value indicates the woke completion of an inbound message.